3DCP-TUe/DFC.data/docs/system_data/system_components.md

 ### Naming convention

-System components follow a structured naming format based on the inlet and outlets of the component to make identification and compatibility easier.
+Most system components follow a structured naming format based on the inlet and outlets of the component to make identification and compatibility easier.
 Here are some examples:

 ```
 mc25f   Mortar coupling, 25 mm, female          (options: 25, 35, 50, female, male)